xiangboli/notebooks/README.md

 # Notebooks

 This is the place I track what I've learned from work and research.
-If you find something is useful, take it.
-However, if you find something is not correct, please let me know.
+If you find something useful, take it.
+However, if you find something not exactly correct, please let me know.
 Thanks!